TeamBuy: Funding

 TeamBuy's growth was supported by private investors that include Insight Venture Partners (New York), ru-Net (Moscow), and Georgian Partners (Toronto) and Social Generations (Dubai) among others.
 The company was initially featured on CBC Dragons' Den during Season 5, Episode 2 in its early start-up stage, ultimately resulting in two offers by the Dragons.

 On July 21, 2011, TeamBuy announced it had received round A funding from ruNet investor of $7 million.

 On February 22, 2012, TeamBuy announced it had closed a $5 Million financing round from existing shareholders and will be using the funding to expand newly launched Kids & Baby and Home categories.

 Headquarters

-TeamBuy has its national headquarters in Toronto, Ontario, Canada.
+TeamBuy had its national headquarters in Toronto, Ontario, Canada.
 The location of its building is 82 Peter Street, Toronto, Ontario, M5V 1P8.

 Satellite Offices

-TeamBuy utilizes a network of local sales executives across the country to source merchant partners.
-These employees are stationed in multiple major cities across Canada.
+TeamBuy utilized a network of local sales executives across the country to source merchant partners.
+These employees were stationed in multiple major cities across Canada.

 Expansion

-TeamBuy.ca has expanded into vertical markets as of June 2011, emerging as a one stop shop for all things savings.
-The deal a day model was transitioned into a broad based marketplace with thousands of deals at any given time.
+TeamBuy.ca had expanded into vertical markets as of June 2011, emerging as a one stop shop for all things savings.
+The deal a day model transitioned into a broad based marketplace with thousands of deals at any given time.

 Vertical Markets

 TeamBuy Travel was launched in June 2011 as TeamBuy.ca's vertical market offer.
-It offers travel deals to Canadians daily.
+It offered travel deals to Canadians daily.